kalamkitty/pands-project/README.md

 #### Observations
 - Describe table
-  * Iris virginica have the longest sepal length.
+  * Iris virginica have the longest sepal length and petal length.
-  * Iris setonsa have the largest sepal width.
+  * Iris setonsa have the largest sepal width but the average (mean) petal length is much smaller than the other species.
-  * Iris virginica have the longest petal length.
-  * Iris virginica have the largest petal width.
   * Mean = average of data.
   * Standard deviation = spread of data.

 - Correlation
   0 indicate no relationship/correlation
   1 indicate positive linear relationship
-  This table suggest
+  This table suggests;
-      - Iris setosa
+* Iris setosa
    - Sepal length and sepal width have a strong correlation.
    - Low linear relationship between all other attributes.
-      - Iris versicolor
+* Iris versicolor
     - Petal length and sepal length, petal length and petal width have strong correlation.
-      - Iris virginica
+* - Iris virginica
     - Only petal length and sepal length have a strong linear relationship.

 ### Visual representation of data